-- Pre-existing respiratory conditions
+- Pre-existing respiratory conditions like asthma or bronchitis

 - Ask how the salon used the dip powder.
 Using a separate container and pouring the powder over the nail is more hygienic than just dipping directly into the shared jar.
 Be sure they do not pour the excess powder back into the original jar.

-- Bring your own dip powder with you!
+- Bring your own dip powder with you.
 Your salon tech will be happy to oblige, and you won’t have to worry about contaminated powder.

-- Make sure your salon uses freshly sterilized tools—this is important no matter what kind of mani you’re getting!
+- Make sure your salon uses freshly sterilized tools—this is important no matter what kind of mani you’re getting.
 Don’t feel embarrassed, or like you’re being high maintenance.
 Your health is worth it!